space307/effector-react-slots/README.md

 ## TypeScript guide

-Best practices for writing well-typed code.

 ### createSlot

-Props of component passed to slot can be defined as generic
+Props of component passed to slot can be defined as generic.

 ```typescript
 const slot = createSlot<{ readonly text: string }>({ id: 'heading' });